-In 1964, Congress authorized the Appalachian Corridor System to connect Appalachia to the rest of the world with limited access four-lane highways.
-Many of those corridors have now become interstate highways.
-From Maine to Alabama, these roads have opened commerce to the people, businesses and mountains of Appalachia.
+In 1965, Congress authorized the Appalachian Development Highway to connect Appalachia to the rest of the world with limited access to four-lane highways.
+Some of those corridors have now become interstate highways.
+From Maine to Alabama, these roads have opened commerce to the people, businesses, and mountains of Appalachia.
 They were designed for only one purpose – to open the entire region to more economic development opportunities.

-In West Virginia, every Corridor but one is completed - Corridor H. Stretching 130 miles from I-79 at Weston, West Virginia it runs to the Virginia border where it is designed to travel an additional 13 miles to the I-66/I-81 junction near Front Royal, Virginia.
+In West Virginia, every Corridor except one is completed - Corridor H. Stretching 130 miles from I-79 at Weston, West Virginia and it runs to the Virginia border where it is designed to travel an additional 13 miles to I-81 junction near the I-66 junction at Front Royal, Virginia.

 The highway in West Virginia is currently 82% complete, under construction, or contracted currently and is scheduled to increase to 87% by 2018.
-Our vision is to see the road in the Mountain State complete by 2020.
+Our vision is to see the road in the Mountain State completed or under construction by 2020.

-Billions of dollars of exported goods from West Virginia will have direct access to the large inland port at Front Royal, Virginia - where double-stacked container rail can then take the goods to the deepest port on the Eastern Seaboard at Norfolk.
-Because of this, it is estimated that 80,000 jobs will be created throughout the Corridor System with the completion of Corridor H.
+Billions of dollars of exported goods from West Virginia will have direct access to the large inland port at Front Royal, Virginia, where a double-stacked container rail can then take the goods to the deepest port on the Eastern Seaboard at Norfolk.
+This will be eastern West Virginia’s only direct access to a global port.